encryptid/coffee-shop-jquery/README.md

 ### 1/16/18
 Made complete spaghetti of my code.
 But for a purpose!
 I have come to the conclusion that separating my tags from the rest of the container will solve all of my problems.
 Then I need only append to the container that holds the tags and the textbox and search bar are no longer a problem... right?

+### 1/17/18
+Spent a lot of time futzing with the CSS, which broke when I added a container for the individual tag items.
+As is so often the case, I had styles above the item I was styling that I didn't notice affecting my items and I seem to have resolved it.
+The moment of truth will be hooking my JS back up to add tags, but I don't think that's going to get done today.